iamrealmarsel/rsschool-cv/cv.md

 **Briefly about development plan**

-Primary Goals
+Primary Goals:

 - employment as a Junior Frontend Developer
 - basic learning backend development in order to understand full stack development
 - learning English to be able to speak more than this annoying phrase "London is the capital of Great Britain" 😅

-Secondary goals
+Secondary goals:

 - learning Three.js library and Blender program to be able to do like Bruno Simon, very inspired by his creation 😍
 - learning UX/UI design

-Non-programming goals
+Non-programming goals:

 - learn how to play Go and maybe even to get 9 dan rank! ⚪️⚫️
 - grow bonsai 🌳